 Abiraterone acetate is a white to off-white, non-hygroscopic, crystalline powder.
 Its molecular formula is C26H33NO2 and it has a molecular weight of 391.55.
 Abiraterone acetate is a lipophilic compound with an octanol-water partition coefficient of 5.12 (Log P) and is practically insoluble in water.
 The pKa of the aromatic nitrogen is 5.19.

 Inactive ingredients in the tablets are colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, and sodium lauryl sulfate.

 What are the possible side effects of abiraterone (Zytiga)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using abiraterone and call your doctor at once if you have a serious side effect such as:
+Stop using abiraterone and call your doctor at once if you have:

 Last reviewed on RxList: 6/2/2014

 This monograph has been modified to include the generic and brand name in many instances.